I need to tell you something first

 We earn a small commission if you purchase through these links at no extra cost to you.

-- Your milk supply drops significantly (if breastfeeding)
+- Your milk supply drops suddenly (if breastfeeding)

-- You have no energy despite eating and sleeping
+- You have zero energy despite eating enough and getting some sleep

 Related Articles